Florida vs. Kentucky NCAA Football Odds, Plays and Insights | October 2, 2021

 Kentucky Stats and Trends

-- In Kentucky's four games this year, it has three wins against the spread.
+- Kentucky has played four games, with three wins against the spread.

-- Kentucky's games this season have gone over the total in two out of four opportunities (50%).
+- Kentucky's games this season have hit the over on two of four set point totals (50%).

-- Kentucky is 2-1 against the spread and 3-0 overall in games when it puts up more than 19.8 points.
+- When Kentucky scores more than 19.8 points, it is 2-1 against the spread and 3-0 overall.

-- Kentucky is 2-1 against the spread and 3-0 overall when the team totals more than 345.8 yards.
+- In games that Kentucky churns out more than 345.8 yards, the team is 2-1 against the spread and 3-0 overall.

-- This year the Wildcats have turned the ball over 11 times, eight more than the Gators' takeaways (3).
+- The Wildcats have turned the ball over eight more times (11 total) than the Gators have forced a turnover (3) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.